Muthuinc/task8/README.md

 # task9
-This is for another class
+This is for another session

 The files EC2.png and Instance.png are for the another task. to setup a t2 micro instance in Mumbai region and SSH can be done from my IP address.
 ( i have the pem key others cant access my instace via ssh). i installed docker and docker-compose inside it.